 Making movies in Michigan is nothing new, but this weekend a film opens that has the potential to positively impact both the local economy and image of the state in a unique and ongoing manner.
 Jinn is the brainchild of writer/director Ajmal Zaheer Ahmad, and it was filmed in Michigan without financial support from a distributor or major studio.

-In 2008, Michigan offered nationally competitive film incentives, which helped to build a film production infrastructure and workforce.
-The incentives drew large-scale productions like Clint Eastwood’s Gran Torino, Jason Reitman’s Up in the Air starring George Clooney, and Shawn Levy’s Real Steel starring Hugh Jackman, to name a few.
+In 2008, Michigan offered nationally competitive film incentives.
+That program helped to build a film production infrastructure and workforce.
+The incentives drew large-scale productions like Clint Eastwood’s Gran Torino.
+Jason Reitman’s Up in the Air starring George Clooney shot at Detroit Metro Airport.
+Shawn Levy’s Real Steel brought Hugh Jackman to town to film.
 Some hired locally, while others brought in their own crews, but all were produced out of state.
 If Michigan is to grow its film prospects without strict reliance on incentives, a skilled local workforce is one key, and local production capability is another.

 Jinn is produced by Exxodus Pictures in Detroit, a company co-founded by filmmaker Ajmal Zaheer Ahmad and Richard Mandell, the CEO of One Reverse Mortgage.
 Mandell also serves as Executive Producer on this project alongside local physician, Najam Syed and entrepreneur Shahid Syed.
 The team is hoping to create the next big film franchise, and to continue to employ Michigan crews to grow the industry.